Wednesday, 22 May 2024

 No surprise the initial batch of figures to make up the platoon came from the Eureka Miniatures range sculpted by Mike Broadbent.
 A large proportion of my Japanese figures are from the same range so I knew they would be a good fit.

-I really like these figures, in fact I think they are the best of the Eureka 20mm range and I've been really pleased with the way they paint up.
 The core Marine platoon evolved during the war and that change is mainly reflected in the number of BARs (Browning Automatic Rifles) in each.
 Starting initially at only one the later structure of the platoon included three BAR gunners forming the key basis for three separate fire teams.

 As the BAR is not significantly larger than the M1 Garand it is less easy to distinguish at this scale.
 So I've decided to break with my usual convention of putting individual figures on a 20mm round base and in the case of the BAR gunners put them on slightly larger bases, not dissimilar from those I use for senior leaders.